BDC Hamburger Icon

 What does a Section 125 plan cover?

-No matter which benefits you choose to include in your plan, you must specify in writing what your Section 125 plan encompasses, how employees can qualify for these programs and how they can choose the benefits that are right for them.
-According to Section 125 of the Internal Revenue Code, cafeteria plans can cover the following qualified benefits:
+Employers must detail in writing what their Section 125 plan encompasses, how employees can qualify for these programs and how they can choose the right benefits for their needs.

 • Adoption assistance: An adoption assistance plan partially or fully covers employee expenses for child adoption.
 These plans typically include paid or unpaid leave for employees who have recently adopted children.
 Information and referral services may also be covered.

-Adoption assistance benefits, HSAs and DCAPs are traditionally offered as FSAs that reimburse employees for their qualified benefit expenses.
-FSAs typically include annual maximums and stipulate that funds don’t carry over from one plan year to the next.
+• Adoption assistance benefits, HSAs and DCAPs are traditionally offered as FSAs that reimburse employees for their qualified benefit expenses.

 How to start a Section 125 plan